madeshverse/amuspy/README.md

-# Amplitude-Modulation
+# Amplitude-Modulation using python

-EXP NO: 1	GENERATION AND DETECTION OF AM
+	GENERATION AND DETECTION OF AM using python

 AIM: